aalfons/ROBMED-Reproducibility/README.md

 ## Reproduce results

-This repository provides a collection of [R](https://CRAN.R-project.org/) scripts to reproduce all examples, simulations and figures in our manuscript and the supplementary report.
+This repository provides a collection of [R](https://CRAN.R-project.org/) scripts to reproduce all examples, simulations, and figures in our article and the supplementary report.

 The easiest way to reproduce the results is to clone this repository with